loginom/loginom-help-en-omegat/data/integration/export/database.md

 * **Table name** enables to set a name of the table to which it is planned to export data.
 This table can be selected from the list of the database tables. [*Create table*](./database/new-table-design.md) button enables to open the window for the new table creation in DB.
 * **Export type** enables to select one of the options.
    * **Append data to table** enables to append rows from the source table to the selected database table.
-   * **Clear table and fill in data** enables to clear the database table completely and fill in with rows of the exported table.
+   * **Clear table and append data** enables to clear the database table completely and fill in with rows of the exported table.
    * **Delete records by key fields** enables to select a key field by which records will be deleted from the database table at the next stage - *Adjustment of columns mapping*.
 In this case, export as such is not performed.
    * **Delete records by key fields and insert data into table** provides the same algorithm as for the previous parameter but rows from the source table will be appended to the database table upon its execution.
    * **Update existing table records** enables to select the key field by which records will be updated.